 Real device coverage Unlike pure code analyzers, BrowserStack runs tests on real browsers and devices.
 This ensures accessibility issues are caught in real-world conditions.

-Integrations with existing workflows Accessibility checks can be added into CI/CD pipelines and used alongside automated regression tests.
+CI/CD integration Accessibility checks can be added into CI/CD pipelines and used alongside automated regression tests.
+Failed accessibility checks can block deployments.

 • Inclusive design: Ensure products are usable by all users, including those with disabilities.

-• Risk management: Meet legal and compliance standards like ADA and Section 508.
+• Risk management: Meet legal and compliance standards like ADA, Section 508, and EAA (European Accessibility Act).

 • User experience: A more accessible app improves usability for everyone.